WTMike24/PhantomBotSystems/randomTitleSystem/README.md

 	- Deletes a title based on its ID from the specified game's list
 	- Example: !deltitle "Metro 2033" 2
 - !titlemode [mode]
-	-Sets the mode for the title system, they are as follows:
+	- Sets the mode for the title system, they are as follows:
 	1. After the title is selected, leave it in the active list (default)
 	2. After the title is selected, move it to a 'used' list so it is not selected again
 	3. After the title is selected, permanently delete the title from the database